ssiwan/KARMA/README.md

 _(Summarize techniques and results here.
 Reference process and result artifacts.)_

-Based on our user-centered research and the prototype requirements from the RFI, we identified high-level user stories which were documented in our Jira project as epics forming the initial product backlog.
+Based on our user-centered research and the prototype requirements from the RFI, we identified the following high-level user stories which were documented as epics for our initial product backlog.

+* Login to the application so that content can be tailored for a particular user.
+* Create and edit knowledge articles for sharing with other users
+* Find and retrieve knowledge articles relevant to a particular user
+* Provide a single location (dashboard) to access knowledge relevant to a particular user
+* Define rules for creating knowledge articles in a consistent format
+* Approve and publish articles using a pre-defined workflow
+* Control access to knowledge articles based on roles and business rules
+* Notify users when the status of relevant articles is changed
+* Assess the value of knowledge articles based on usage and feedback
+* Define work flow rules for life-cycle management of knowledge articles
+* Review new or modified knowledge articles prior to approval
+* Provide access to system features for users with disabilities

 ### Develop Release Plan